B2B Content Marketing Strategy: A Framework for Planning

 - Reviewing sales materials and the actual product or service

-The audit itself is straightforward.
-This covers content that has already been published.
+The audit itself is straightforward as it covers content that your team has already published, especially their traffic and engagement.
 Once you know what is working or not working and why, you will know what to double down on or discontinue.

 The audit also identifies if there has been overemphasis in certain areas of marketing, such as over indexing on bottom of funnel content or conversely, if there are areas of weakness that need to be buffed up.